 "Anton," Hayward said, pulling me from my scoring, "I asked you a question."

-Apolena turned to hear my answer.
-Wanting to impress her, I said, "The grass isn't getting cut because a meadow makes for a richer ecosystem over the sterile monoculture of that which is the lawn."
+Pulling out, I noticed two things; Apolena turning to hear my answer and Ezra, her professor, passing by on the other side of Hayward.
+Wanting to impress these two--and piss off Hayward in the process--I booted up my best Hayward voice.
+"The grass isn't getting cut because a meadow makes for a richer ecosystem over the sterile monoculture of that which is the lawn."

-Apolena threw me her smile, got back to picnicking.
-Hayward threw me his high brow, stomped the asphalt with his oxford.
+Apolena, having thrown me a smile, got back to picnicking.
+Ezra, having checked his laugh, stumbled back on the stretch of asphalt leading down to the orchard.
+Hayward, having thrown me his high brow, stomped the asphalt with his Oxford.
 "Anton, it's imperative we appear professional."

 And, there it was; the line Hayward was always laying on me.
 Poor guy, he'd been courting corporate America for so long--for their big bucks--he'd gotten it in his head that we, a nonprofit, should re-create ourselves in their image.

 I opened my mouth to deliver my come-back line: 'What's imperative, Hayward, is that we not allow Big Brother to cut the heart out of us.'
 But I didn't say it.
 Couldn't say it because I was afraid.
 So afraid I was feeling nauseous.
 No, I wasn't afraid of getting fired.
-I was afraid of what my firing spelled: The end to picnicking with the likes of Apolena.
+I was afraid of what my firing spelled: The end to the perks picnicking with the likes of Apolena.
+The end to the larks hanging out with the likes of Ezra.

 "Anton," Hayward said, "you appear wan.
 Have you taken ill?"